Your Child's Experience

 Learning through Play

-When children come in they hang up coats and bags and then come into the hall where they’re ticked off at the register before finding their name and sticking it into their colour group.
+When children come in they hang up coats and bags and then come into the committee room where they find their name and stick it into their colour group before sitting down.
+When they’re ticked off at the register we have discuss the day's activities, days of the week and weather before we all go into the main hall.

 Sometimes we start the day with yoga or a music session.
 We then have free play.
-This can be indoors or outdoors and will be a combination of self selected toys plus an adult led activity.
+This can be indoors or outdoors (weather permitting) and will be a combination of self selected toys plus an adult led activity.
+Staff are on hand in all areas to play with the children, extend their learning, and support them.

-After snack we have more free play inside or outside or adult led activities in our key groups before singing, dancing and stories.
+After snack we have more free play or adult led activities in our key groups before singing, dancing and story time.

 Early Years Foundation Stage